bitlogik/uniblow/README.md

 ### Seed Watcher

 This is not a real device to handle the private keys and make transactions.
 It provides a window GUI to read a mnemonic seed, analyzes it, and displays the major cryptos held by this given mnemonic, with their respective balance.
+It can also securely generate new BIP39 mnemonic seeds.

 ### BasicFile device